isaacbernat/presentations/optimise/final.md

 <div style="margin-left:-4rem" ><img src="./images/img_v06i.py.png" height="100%" width="100%"/></div>

 ???
+### functions have overhead
 Programs are divided into scopes.
 Every time a function is called there is a context change.
 Part of the current state needs to be saved and not affected by "code executed in function".
 Usually all this is kept in a stack in memory that needs to be restored when the function returns.
-But talking about the details here is out of the scope (pun intended ;D).
+But talking about the details here is **out of the scope** (pun intended ;D).
 The point is that each function call incurs overheads.

 ---